18kimn/imf_loans/content/text/paper/asia-crisis.md

-Of the most prominent of these detainees was Kim Dae-Jung, a presidential candidate in 1971 that became the face of the opposition against Park Chung Hee.
-He was nearly assassinated after the election results showed much closer than the Park regime was expected, then was kidnapped in 1973 by the KCIA after he fled form the country.
+Of the most prominent of these detainees was Kim Dae-Jung, a presidential candidate in 1971 that became the face of the opposition against dictator Park Chung Hee, and later Chun Doo Hwan.
+He was nearly assassinated after the election results were much closer than the Park regime was expected, then was kidnapped in 1973 by the KCIA after he fled form the country.
 He was sentenced to death by Park's successor, Chun Doo Hwan, in 1980, after which Kim fled to the United States.
-Kim's continued criticism against these regimes was that economic success was absolutely not contingent on the restriction of human rights. [some other stuff] He gained
+Kim's continued criticism against these regimes was that economic success was absolutely not contingent on the restriction of human rights.
+He gained international support after his assassination attempt and kidnapping, with even Pope John Paul writing to Korea in support of his freedom.

 Kim's election was part of many developments symbolizing Korea's arrival to modernity.
 Decades of protest culminated in